 Part of the challenge that we face in capitalizing on this interest is having adequate housing to accommodate people.
 The city of Saskatoon needs to take a serious look at its land development policy and find a way to make more building lots available, and they need to do it fast.

 Last week, I received a call from Alan Thomarat, executive director of the Saskatoon and Region Home Builders Association.
-Alan asked me to join him and Harry Janzen, executive director of the Saskatoon Region Association of REALTORS® at City Council this Monday evening to speak to council about the potential problems which could arise from our current situation.
+Alan asked me to join him and Harry Janzen, executive director of the Saskatoon Region Association of REALTORS® at City Council this Monday evening to speak to the council about the potential problems which could arise from our current situation.
 I’ve agreed to do so.

 I don’t know much about land development and I’m not an expert in municipal growth management but I do have a pretty good handle on basic mathematics, the Saskatoon real estate market and the principle of supply and demand.
 It’s quite simple really; if we have more families moving to Saskatoon we need more homes to put them in.
 If we don’t meet that growing need, we can count on house prices to rise faster than incomes leaving many of our younger families and less affluent citizens out in the cold and that doesn’t sound like good news to me.